 For best and dependable bonding, some substrates need surface preparation.
 Substances like polypropylene and polyethylene have low surface energy.
 These materials don’t bond easily.
 It is possible to treat them with flame, corona and other methods, but those are costly options.
 Adhesive manufacturers have therefore created primers for use prior to adhesive application.
 These are simple, brush-on, and cheaper options.
 They provide a production-friendly, low-cost way of attaining top quality bonds.
 Aluminium alloys are another instance of a need for preparation for adhesives.
 Aluminium is a particularly popular, high performance material, and joining needs to be efficient and reliable.
 Removal of the oxidised surface layer on non-anodised surfaces before bonding is necessary.
 There are several methods, including abrasion, grit-blasting or acid etch methods are the simple options .

 Adhesive research is remaining as progressive and forward-looking as the advances in engineering materials.
 Regulations such as the Vehicle End of Life Directive have affected material usage in the auto industry which has in turn created a demand for top quality adhesives able to deal with these materials, notably the famous “Green” PVC and the new self-reinforced polypropylene (SrPP).
 With these new options come new challenges.
 The demand now is for even more advanced adhesives to bond the new materials.
 New RoHS and WEEE requirements mean adhesives must be statutorily compliant.
 Other approvals frequently required include potable water, gas, oxygen and medically compatible adhesives.

 If you have some questions or need to know more about bonding and issues related to advanced engineering materials, or need more information about adhesives and benefits for your business, please contact Permabond (tel.
-0800 975 9800 or e-mail email@example.com ).
+0800 975 9800 or (732-868-1372 Americas) e-mail firstname.lastname@example.org or email@example.com).